OpenDGPS/gpx-to-svg/README.md

 Run:

-    copy the gpx-to-svg.jl in jupyter notebook and make shure the gpx/1k.gpx file is available
+    copy the gpx-to-svg.jl into a jupyter notebook and make sure the gpx/1k.gpx file is available

 ###4.
 C